Guðrún Þorgerður Larsen

-Guðrún Þorgerður Larsen (Gudrún Larsen) (born 1 November 1945) is a professor emerita at the School of Engineering and Natural Sciences at the University of Iceland.
+Guðrún Þorgerður Larsen (Gudrún Larsen; born 1 November 1945) is a research scientist emerita at the School of Engineering and Natural Sciences at the University of Iceland.

 Professional experience

 Guðrún completed a matriculation examination at Menntaskólinn á Akureyri (Akureyri Junior College) in the spring of 1964.
 She graduated with a BS in Geology in 1975 and a fourth year degree (B.Sc.
 Honours equivalent) in Tephrochronology in 1978.
 She engaged in part-time graduate studies at the University of Edinburgh from 1998 to 2002.
 In the summer of 1974, Guðrún researched Mt.
 Hekla eruptions at the University of Iceland's Science Institute, and the following summer, she researched the eruption history of Katla.
-The winter of 1975-1976, she taught mathematics at Kvennaskólinn in Reykjavík (Reykjavik Women's Gymnasium).
+The winter of 1975–1976, she taught mathematics at Kvennaskólinn in Reykjavík (Reykjavik Women's Gymnasium).
 However, in June 1976, she began working at the Nordic Volcanological Institute, hosted by the University of Iceland.
 She worked there until 1990, first as a grant recipient and later as a research scientist.
 From 1990 to 2004, she worked as a researcher at the Science Institute, University of Iceland, department of Geology, and from 2004 to 2015 at UI’s Institute of Earth Sciences, where she now continues research as a retired scientist.
 Guðrún, along with others, built up teaching in volcanology at the division of Geology and Geography Department, and taught part-time from 1988 to 2005.
 She has also supervised geology students on BS, MS and PhD projects in the field of volcanology.